Identifying Fake Citrine

 • Bubbles - there should typically not be visible bubbles in quartz unless it contains an enhydro (which would make it even more expensive).
 Bubbles can indicate dyed glass, which is a common way to fake citrine.

-• Weird colors - while baked amethyst is typically yellow crayon, cheddar or burnt orange hued, dyed citrine can also be an oddly vibrant yellow or an off-putting yellowish green.
+• Weird colors - baked amethyst is typically yellow crayon, cheddar or burnt orange hued; dyed quartz is usually an oddly vibrant yellow; and irradiated quartz is usually a yellowish green (see photo below).

 • Locality - most natural citrine on the market (in the spiritual space) is from Brazil or Africa (specifically Zambian, Congolese, and Madagascan citrine), so if it's from another locality then that can be a red flag.